pangeo-forge/pangeo-forge-aws-bakery/README.md

 ```

 Take a note of the ARN for the token and put it in your `.env` file under the key of `RUNNER_TOKEN_SECRET_ARN`.

+### Bucket IAM User

+To be able to utilise S3 Flow Storage, a IAM User must be created in the AWS Account the Bakery is being deployed into.

+This user needs no permissions applied to them, these are applied on Bakery deployment.

+You can follow the instructions [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) to create the IAM User, once this is done, place the value of the IAM Users ARN into `.env` under `BUCKET_USER_ARN`.

 ## Standard Deployments